 NORAD will conduct exercise flights to test its response capability

-PETERSON AIR FORCE BASE, Colo. - The North American Aerospace Defense Command (NORAD) is conducting exercise flights this week (June 27-30) as they practice intercept and identification procedures.
+PETERSON AIR FORCE BASE, Colo. - The North American Aerospace Defense Command (NORAD) will conduct exercise flights on Thursday during the mid-morning as they practice intercept and identification procedures.
 Exercise flights will take place near Richland, Washington.

 With the exception of those in areas northeast of Richland, most people will not see or hear the exercises.
-Those living northwest of Richland may hear and/or see NORAD-controlled fighter jets in close proximity to a U.S. Air Force B-52, which will be taking on the role of a Track of Interest (TOI).
-The exercise flights could be cancelled due to weather concerns.
+Those living northwest of Richland may hear and/or see NORAD-controlled fighter jets in close proximity to a U.S. Air Force C-21, which will be taking on the role of a Track of Interest (TOI).

 In order to test responses, systems and equipment, NORAD continuously conducts exercises with a variety of scenarios.
 These exercises are carefully planned, closely controlled and include exercising airspace restriction violations, hijackings and responding to unknown aircraft.